 Anger is an emotion that is a result of dissatisfaction, foolish behavior, frustration, irrelevant arguments, unfair blame or claims or an obvious mistake.
 Anger or losing temper is an instant emotion that can be called as one of the most dangerous components within the human body.
 It could be directed to anyone including the person himself.
 When it is directed to the person himself the reasons generally are failure, betrayal or the dissatisfaction of not completing the targeted goal.
 Further anger is an emotion that cannot be ignored or forgotten.
-People feel anger, rage, fury, wrath, temper, etc.
+People feel anger, rage, fury, wrath, and finally losing temper, etc.

 But, Is anger and temper one and the same thing?
 Apparently Not!

 Dictionary definition of anger:

 It is a strong emotion or a feeling that is directed towards the supposed grief or injustice.
 It can be caused due to unfortunate situation.

 It is a sudden outburst of anger or a characteristic state of feeling.
 It is a disposition to exhibit rampant anger.

 The difference can be clearly stated in one sentence ‘as anger is an emotion and when that emotion leads to linked consequences, it can be called as temper’.
 Anger is a natural emotion which cannot be totally eliminated from the system, whereas temper on the other hand can be controlled, restricted.
 It can be conquered calmly.
 Even though both the words are linked, their meanings are varied accordingly.

 Why do you get Angry?
 Are you Short-Tempered?